-While listening recently to Tim Ferriss’s podcast, I stopped in my tracks at the following advice: the most important detail when considering a new behavior change is adherence.
+While listening recently to Tim Ferriss’s podcast, I stopped in my tracks at the following advice: the details of a habit come second behind adherence, or the ability to stick with the behavior.

 Adherence > Perfection

 If you need to diet, it’s not about getting the exact number of calories correct.
 If you want to read more, it doesn’t matter if you read a book, or a magazine, or a newsletter.
-The details of a habit come second behind adherence, or the ability to stick with the behavior.
+A small, reliable habit is infinitely better than a huge change that you’ll quit next week.

 This idea streamed through my headphones and punched my directly in the forehead.
 Of course!
 What’s the point of giving someone advice if it’s impossible to implement, or difficult to stick to?

 Many employers today use automatic 401(k) enrollment, where an employee–like you and me–has to deliberately taking action to stop putting money into our 401(k), rather than taking action to start putting money in.
 If you do nothing, then you’ll be contributing from Day 1.